crispcat/swmon/README.md

 -rw-r--r-- 1 root root   14537 swmon_nagios_hosts.cfg
 ```

-You will see generated Nagios config `swmon_nagios_hosts.cfg`.
+You will see Nagios config `swmon_nagios_hosts.cfg`.
 Include it to your Nagios config.
 ```
 sudo bash -c "echo "cfg_file=$(realpath swmon_nagios_hosts.cfg)" >> /usr/local/nagios/etc/nagios.cfg"
 sudo systemctl restart nagios
 ```

 Follow the link at the end of swmon output.
-All hosts will be located in top the
+All hosts will be located same coordinates in top the
 left corner.
 Click Edit Map -> Lock/Unlock All and drag it as you want.

 Don't worry about orange "UNKNOWN" services we will fix it soon.

 ## STP Monitoring

-After the first scan you will end with the map with orange connections telling us that the status of the services is
+After the first scan, you will end with orange connections telling us that the status of the services is
 **'UNKNOWN'**.

 ![img_3.png](img_3.png)